High Expectations and Rigorous Instruction

 Utilizing

-We share responsibility for our learning equally with our teachers.
+We consistently share responsibility for our learning with our teachers.

 Transforming

-We have responsibility for our learning and our teachers support us.
+We are responsible for our learning, and our teachers support us.

 Selected Rating: None